SLUTeam/slu_management_system/README.md

 One final thing I also created one run.sh file for terminal its a shell script I (Abishek) got this Idea from my senior

+one issue in final Unfortunately jyoti got error while push ProfessorStudentPanel at last time So I just got all the code from her and I psuh from my laptop and I mentioned this in commit message aswell.